-Automate optimizing of CSS, JS & Images.
-The thing is, it really depends on the node packages that you use on your theme level and how you can take advantage of it, for instance, there are many (I MEAN MANY WITH ALL CAPS) packages that can help you achieve that using a build system such as gulp, grunt or the new favorite webpack.
+- Automate optimizing of CSS, JS & Images.
+The thing is, it really depends on the node packages that you use on your theme level and how you can take advantage of it, for instance, there are many (I MEAN MANY WITH ALL CAPS) packages that can help you achieve that using a build system such as gulp, grunt, webpack or new comers such as Parcel or rollUp.

 Control font performance with font-display - Resource